“To love oneself is the beginning of a life-long romance,” said Oscar Wilde, but how do you acquire self-worth when you kind of sort of hate yourself?

 This was post #2 of The Illustrated Guide to Calming the F#@!
 Down.

 Every few weeks, I’ll be bringing you creations on this theme (with Sarah Steenland on cartooning), so that you can go on an inward-bound travel adventure with us towards introspection and self-exploration, with the goal of better understanding ourselves and each other.
-Subscribe to never miss a post or become a subscriber on Patreon.
+Subscribe to never miss a post.

 Read post #1 here on How To Listen To Your Gut.